 8. Future prediction from the past result:

 Every new system that evolves for the corporate world has a single motive.
 It is to attain success in the competitive market.
 With similar intent, management accounting system also strives for betterment in performance.

 9. Advanced technique and features:

 The reasons because of which the management system seems reliable are the special tools and technique.
 To form an accurate and valid report special techniques like budget controlling, marginal costing, control accounting, etc are used.

 10. Marginal costing:

 Marginal costing is possible with the aid of management accountant.
 It fixes the selling price of the products created in the organization.
 Further, it also suggests several ways to use the scarce materials and resources.
 It also recommends actions based on fixed cost, contribution and other extras.

 Although management accounting does not promise perfect decisions, they do increase the chances of taking effective and efficient decisions.

 Disadvantages of Management Accounting:

 Advantages always bring along certain disadvantages too.
-Although management accounting system has various advantages but no one can ignore the disadvantages.
+Although the management accounting system has various advantages but no one can ignore the disadvantages.
 Let us peep into the drawbacks of management accounting.

 1. Based on manually maintained records: